 Yes.
 In fact, this will be the first Lexus plug-in hybrid model.
 Lexus has drawn on more than 15 years of hybrid technology expertise to produce its first plug-in hybrid vehicle (PHEV), the new NX 450h+.
 The new model will accelerate the roll-out of electrified vehicles under the Lexus Electrified strategy.

-The halo electrified model in the new Lexus NX range, it features a four-cylinder 2.5-litre hybrid engine and a rechargeable lithium-ion battery with 18.1kWh, the highest capacity in its class.
+The halo electrified model in the new Lexus NX range, it features a four-cylinder 2.5-litre hybrid engine and a rechargeable lithium-ion battery with 18.1kWh.
 An additional rear electric motor enables full-time all-wheel drive.
-The plug-in system produces 302bhp and is expected to give 0-62mph acceleration in a little over six seconds.
-By contrast, estimated CO2 emissions (WLTP combined cycle) of less than 40g/km and fuel economy of better than 94mpg are set to be the best in the NX’s class.
+The plug-in system produces 305bhp and gives 0-62mph acceleration in 6.3 seconds.
+By contrast, CO2 emissions (WLTP combined cycle) of up to 26g/km and fuel economy of up to 313.9mpg are set to be the best in the NX’s class.

-The battery’s size and capacity and Lexus’s electrified efficiency know-how combine to deliver a class-leading EV driving range of 40 miles (to be confirmed pending homologation) and enable all-electric driving at speeds up to 84mph.
+The battery’s size and capacity and Lexus’s electrified efficiency know-how combine to deliver an EV driving range of up to 61 miles in the urban cycle and enable all-electric driving at speeds up to 83mph.

 Crucially, the Lexus plug-in hybrid maintains high efficiency when the battery is depleted.
 In many competitors, operation defaults to an internal combustion engine, but in the NX 450h+ the default is to an efficient self-charging hybrid system.
-In these circumstances, the NX’s efficiency is expected to be as much as 20 per cent greater than competitor systems.
+In these circumstances, the NX’s efficiency is expected to be as much as 20% greater than competitor systems.

 Accommodating the plug-in system does not compromise the NX’s practicality – the boot has the same capacity as the hybrid model (with no space lost to powertrain components).
 There is also a 21-litre space beneath the deck board for tidy storage of the charging cables.
 Acknowledging how customers in the NX’s segment typically use their vehicle for longer journeys, the fuel tank capacity is also unaltered, at 55 litres.